Machine learning augmented diagnostic testing to identify sources of variability in test performance: Introduction

 Powerful ``machine learning'' data analytical techniques are increasingly being used in epidemiology due to the complex and extensive nature of the data that are often available to analyse epidemiological risks.
 In the case of bTB, the exceptional density of information on the cattle population, including diagnostic testing results, provides an opportunity to augment skin test interpretation through the inclusion of herd-specific epidemiological information.
 Stanski et al.~\cite{Stanski2021} established the viability of this approach and showed substantial improvements in test performance at the herd level.
 Here, we extend this work, introducing several risk factors known to be important for herd risk, including the type of herd and the situation in which a test is taken.
-Variation in performance across private veterinary practices delivering the bTB testing programme has previously been identified as potentially substantial~\cite{NorthernIrelandAuditOffice2016} and so we also quantify for the first time, possible variation that is correlated to the veterinary practice conducting the test.
-We also include the local wild badger abundance.
-As the supplementary IFN-$\gamma$ blood test constitutes an increasing proportion of statutory testing in herds sustaining bTB breakdowns we also consider this in our evaluation.
+Variation in performance across private veterinary practices delivering the bTB testing programme has previously been identified as potentially substantial~\cite{NorthernIrelandAuditOffice2016} and so we also quantify, for the first time, possible variation that is correlated to the veterinary practice conducting the test.
+While this analysis cannot identify causes of that variability, it could provide indicators of points of further interrogation in the field.

+We also include the local wild badger abundance and, as the supplementary IFN-$\gamma$ blood test constitutes an increasing proportion of statutory testing in herds sustaining bTB breakdowns, we consider this in our evaluation.
 As IFN-$\gamma$ testing was, until July 2021, also a potential indicator of trial badger culling areas in the HRA of England, this serves as a proxy for variation due to culling related changes in risk~\cite{TBHub2021}.

-We used a Histogram-based Gradient Boosting Tree (HGBT) model~\cite{Ke2017} to incorporate these risk factors and predict outcomes, based on the performance of standard Gradient Boosting Tree models in Stanski et al.,\ the HGBT's improvement in efficiency and performance, and its ability to natively support data with missing values (of which there are many in the underlying datasets).

-With this model we show substantial improvements in herd level test sensitivity (\textit{HSe}) and specificity (\textit{HSp})---i.e. the net improvement in ability to detect bTB at the herd level over the previous work.
-We also estimate the equivalent change in performance of the individual skin test, and quantify the possible effect these increases in test performance could have on bTB transmission between herds.
-We mimic the performance of a machine-learning augmented diagnostic test using an individual-based simulation of GB cattle holdings, movements, and bTB transmission and testing.
-We adapted the testing sensitivity in an individual-based simulation model to match the gains provided by the diagnostic model, showing the change in numbers of breakdowns and individual reactors in two areas of high-density cattle farming in GB.